pulsar-edit/spell-check/README.md

 ![Download the "Basic Typing" language option](docs/windows-10-language-settings-3.png)

-Once the additional language is added, Atom will need to be restarted and configured to use it.
+Once the additional language is added, Pulsar will need to be restarted and configured to use it.
 Add the IEFT tag into the "Locales" setting for the language to be set.

 If a Hunspell dictionary is found on a path (see below), it will be used in favor of the Windows API.